sukjaelee/clean_axum_demo/README.md

   - Return serialized response DTOs
 - Each domain contains its own module with `routes.rs` and `handlers.rs` files.
 - **Multipart File Upload:** Some endpoints, such as `create_user`, accept file uploads via the `Multipart` extractor.
 This enables asynchronous processing of each form part—whether it's file data or other form fields—ensuring efficient streaming and robust validation.
 Each file should be verified for content type, sanitized to prevent directory traversal or injection attacks, and stored securely.
 This approach not only enhances flexibility in handling user input but also bolsters the system’s security posture.
 - **Protected File Serving:** Implement endpoints like `serve_protected_file` to securely serve static files or resources.
-This handler should verify user permissions through tokens, session validations, or appropriate authorization headers, ensuring that only authenticated users can access the protected files.
+This handler should verify user permissions through tokens, session validations, or appropriate authentication headers, ensuring that only authenticated users can access the protected files.
 Additionally, it should enforce file path sanitization to prevent directory traversal attacks and may include caching strategies for performance optimization.

 ---